-Companies are directed to call the Market Watch team when releasing news during market hours.
+Companies are directed to call the Market Watch team when releasing news anytime between 7:00 a.m.
+ET and at the end of the NYSE trading session (generally 4:00 p.m.
+ET).
 In advance of issuance, a company must also provide the Exchange with a copy of the announcement, the Regulation FD-compliant method it intends to use to disseminate the news and how the Exchange can locate the information upon publication.
-This information should be emailed to mysealert@nyse.com.
+This information should be emailed to nysealert@nyse.com.
 It is important that the company's representative calling the Exchange be available during the Exchange's market hours and knowledgeable about the details of the news being issued in case questions arise.
 The Exchange reminds listed companies that the verbal release of material news during the course of a management presentation, investor call or investor conference that takes place during market hours is also subject to the timely alert/material new policy.